HeadPilgrim/sql-data-warehouse-project/README.md

 ├── LICENSE                             # License information for the repository └── .gitignore                          # Files and directories to be ignored by Git
 ```
+---
+## 📜 License

+This project is licensed under the MIT License.
+You are free to use, modify, and distribute this software in both private and commercial projects, provided that the original copyright and license notice are included.

+See the `LICENSE` file for full details.

+---